CyVerse-Validate/Quickstart-Guide/docs/docker_info/Docker_Tutorial.md

 ### Installing Docker

+First, if you are using a Linux OS, your installation instructions for Docker will be slightly different.
+Consult [the instructions on the official Docker website](https://docs.docker.com/engine/installation/ubuntulinux/) to learn the installation method.
+Furthermore, you will be able to skip the section on using a Linux virtual machine, and the section on mounting folders to the virtual machine (since you will be running Docker directly on your system).

 If you are using either a Windows or Mac OS, you will need to download the Docker Toolbox from [the official website.][toolbox]
 The Docker Toolbox contains everything necessary to get started using Docker, including:

 * **Docker client:** The actual Docker executable that is run on your computer.
 This is configured by Docker Machine to actually communicate with the host so applications can be run.